-Teachers can nurture healthy relationships among students and build classroom community at the primary level by using icebreaker questions for elementary students.
+Teachers can nurture healthy relationships among elementary students and build classroom community by using icebreaker questions.

 While there are many benefits and ways to use icebreakers in the classroom, one of the main purposes of utilizing them in an elementary setting is to create a classroom environment that supports the social-emotional needs of learners.

 This is done via strategic planning, incorporating cooperative activities like icebreaker questions for elementary students that allow learners to share their thoughts and get to know one another in a safe space.

 Following you will find my collection of 101 good icebreaker questions for elementary students that can be used as whole-group exercises or for small groups.

 I’ve used these fun icebreaker questions for kids for years to encourage the expression of ideas, nurture camaraderie, and build peer connections.

 So pencil a few of these questions into your lesson plans soon.

 Icebreaker Questions for Elementary Students